Digital learning environments

 This chapter we will be presenting educators and educational leaders with choices of digital tools to help them design learning experiences .
 The discussion is for leveraging these digital tools effectively for enriched learning experiences, especially in collaborative course setups.
-Students appreciate online education's flexibility, information sharing, creativity, and collaboration but understand the necessity of continual growth and practical application, educator presence and careful design of the activities to have truly useful collaborative courses.
-For this very reason we present a range of options of digital learning environments and tools to choose from for the variety of learning contexts and designs.
+Students appreciate online education's flexibility, information sharing, creativity, and collaboration, but understand the necessity of continual growth and practical application, educator presence and careful design of the activities to have truly useful collaborative courses.
+For this very reason, we present a range of options of digital learning environments and tools to choose from for the variety of learning contexts and designs.
+It is, however, recommended that you contact your online teaching service unit to ensure that the use of these tools meets your institutional legal requirements.

 Reflect with all co-teachers: